plumatic/plumatic.github.com/_posts/2014-04-08-schema-for-clojurescript-data-shape-declaration-and-validation.markdown

 <h2>Introducing Schema</h2>

-<p>At Prismatic, one of the issues we were running into with a large Clojure(Script) codebase was the ability to document the kind of data functions took and what they returned.
+<p>One of the issues we were running into with a large Clojure(Script) codebase was the ability to document the kind of data functions took and what they returned.
 Aside from documentation, when the contract of a function is broken at runtime Clojure often might not fail at all, and it's up to the developer to track a <code>nil</code> halfway through the codebase to find the root cause.</p>

-<p>For these reasons, we built the <a href="http://github.com/prismatic/schema">Schema</a> library for declaring and validating data shapes.
+<p>For these reasons, we built the <a href="http://github.com/plumatic/schema">Schema</a> library for declaring and validating data shapes.
 Schema isn't a full-blown type system, but a lightweight flexible DSL for describing data requirements, more approriate to how Clojure functions should delimit use.
 For example, our <code>with-full-name</code> example,  would be written as:</p>

 <script src="https://gist.github.com/aria42/f4b91ea7fe49a2d23ce7.js"></script>